thenexthub/Codira/docs/SIL/Types.md

     concrete class) a subclass of that type; or
--   `@objc`, meaning that it stores a reference to a class type (or a subclass thereof) using an Objective-C class object representation rather than the native Swift type-object representation.
+-   `@objc`, meaning that it stores a reference to a class type (or a subclass thereof) using an Objective-C class object representation rather than the native Codira type-object representation.

 ### Function Types

-Function types in SIL are different from function types in Swift in a number of ways:
+Function types in SIL are different from function types in Codira in a number of ways:

 -   A SIL function type may be generic.
 For example, accessing a generic